Hemp, Almond, Coconut: Ever Wonder Which Nondairy Milk Is Healthiest? Here Are Our Favorites

 mbg pick: Ripple Nutritious Pea Milk, which comes in four varieties and boasts a thick, creamy texture and tons of protein and calcium.

 Sometimes people are afraid to try hemp milk because they think it will taste gritty like hemp protein powder, but hemp milk actually has a mildly sweet flavor and creamy texture.
 It’s also a good choice for people with nut and soy allergies.
-Hemp seeds are a good source of alpha-linolenic acid (ALA), the plant-based omega-3 fatty acid, so hemp milk can be a convenient way to work some into your diet.
+Hemp seeds are a good source of alpha-linolenic acid (ALA1), the plant-based omega-3 fatty acid, so hemp milk can be a convenient way to work some into your diet.
 Just note that it’s very low in protein—only a gram or two per cup, so it’s best in the context of a meal or snack in which you have other sources.

 And FYI: No, you won’t get high from it.